saverymax/EZ-BART/README.md

 'example_id_n': {'query': "query text", 'document': "document to be summarized", 'summary': "summary of the document}, }
 ```
 It is not necessary for the value of the query key be a query per se; you may use a topic or keyword to focus the content of the summary.
-It is also possible to not include query key in the data, but make sure to leave out the --add-q option in the processing command.
+It is also possible to not include the query key in the data, but make sure to leave out the --add-q option in the processing command.
 Additionally, you will need to remove all newlines ("\n") from your data (for the tokenization step using fairseq).

 For futher information regarding processing your dataset, a working example of processing the BioASQ and Medinfo data into the correct format is included in the data_processing directory, in process_bioasq.py and process_medinfo.py.